-Seemingly purpoeless activities
+Seemingly purposeless activities

 If your loved one keeps engaging in acts which seem to have no purpose, like opening and closing drawings, or filling and emptying suitcases, these may be signs of a form of dementia.

-If an individual withdraws from activities with others this again may be a sign of dementia.
-Their lack of participation, and showing no interest may be down to confusion and difficulty with speech.
+If an individual withdraws from activities with others, this again may be a sign of dementia.
+Their lack of participation, and showing no interest, may be down to confusion and difficulty with speech.

 Loss of motor skills

-Very often as dementia develops the sufferer will lose their motor skills, and tasks such as using eating utensils, buttoning and unbuttoning clothing will either be a struggle, or not possible any more.
+Very often, as dementia develops the sufferer will lose their motor skills, and tasks such as using eating utensils, buttoning and unbuttoning clothing will either be a struggle, or not possible anymore.

 If your loved one is showing a loss of interest, initiative and motivation to do anything, these can be signs of dementia.

-With dementia choosing what to wear can become a problem, and eventually a person may even forget how to dress.
+With dementia, choosing what to wear can become a problem, and eventually a person may even forget how to dress.

 Sufferers may forget to eat their meals altogether, or they may eat, then forgetting they just had a meal, they will eat another.
-Eventually they may forget how to eat.
+Eventually, they may forget how to eat.

 If your loved one exhibits very inappropriate behavior, or starts to act oddly, and not realizing that it’s not appropriate, these may be signs of dementia.